JiaweiZhuang/xESMF/doc/limitations.rst

 Irregular meshes
 ----------------

-xESMF supports quadrilateral grids and has very limited support of weirder grids like triangular or hexagonal meshes.
-Meshes are implemented in xESMF through the support of lists of shapely polygons.
+xESMF supports quadrilateral grids and has limited support of triangular or hexagonal meshes.
+Meshes are implemented in xESMF through the lists of shapely polygons.

 ESMPy is actually able to deal with general irregular meshes (`example <http://www.earthsystemmodeling.org/esmf_releases/